slidevjs/slidev/guide/exporting.md

 ### Provide Downloadable PDF

-You can provide a downloadable PDF to the viewers of your SPA.
-You can enable it by the following config:
+You can provide a downloadable PDF to the viewers of your SPA with the following config:

 ```md
 ---